matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 [appendix](#appendix-problems-with-the-r0groups-api)).

 This proposal suggests a new approach where spaces are themselves represented by rooms, rather than a custom first-class entity.
-This requires few server changes, other than better support for peeking (see Dependencies below).
+This requires minimal server changes.

 The existing `/r0/groups` API would be deprecated in Synapse and remain unspecified.